mrleonhuang/LintCode/binary-search/valid-perfect-square.md

 ## 367. Perfect Valid Square \[LeetCode\]

-> Given a positive integernum, write a function which returns True ifnumis a perfect square else False.
+> Given a positive integer num, write a function which returns True if num is a perfect square else False.
 >
-> **Note:Do not**use any built-in library function such as`sqrt`.
+> **Note: Do not **use any built-in library function such as`sqrt`.
 >
 > **Example 1:**
 >